cdiggins/plato/README.md

 ### Concepts

 A concept is an abstract data type.
-It declares a list of operations that can be performed with certain types.
+It declares a list of functions that can be called on any type implementing the concept.
+In the context of the concept, the implementing type is called `Self`.

-It is similar to an interface, mixin, or trait in other languages.
+Concepts are similar to an interface, mixin, or trait in other languages.
 Concepts can inherit from other concepts.
-There is no implicit `this` parameter in Plato, but there is an implicit `Self` type parameter.

 ```plato
 concept Array<T>